domax/email-bridge/README.md

 TODO
 ----

+0. Add setting to delete emails into Trash folder instead of hard remove.
+0. Add additional filtering emails by sender.
 0. Fix bug when several emails are processed at once.
 0. Add possibility to limit Email size and splitting it to several parts.
-0. Add possibility to invoke scripts as new email post-process action.
-0. Add setting to delete emails into Trash folder instead of hard remove.
 0. Setup ESW folder for data exchange, extend Config accordingly.
 0. Include daemonizing feature - to allow user start, stop and check status of service w/o additional complex scripts.